 Ahh, making a difference in someone’s life.
 Seeing that smile when they like what they see in the mirror, or their work of art moving to a new home.

-ART WALK will be held in Nyack from Friday, June 17 thru Sunday June 18.
+ART WALK will be held in Nyack from Friday, June 16 thru Sunday June 18.
 This year’s theme is“ The times they are a-changing.”
 Over two dozen stores will be turned into mini art galleries with the artists in residence.
-Free parking available all day/evening Saturday, June 18th in the big parking lot behind the Main Street parking lot on Artopee Way.
+Free parking available all day/evening Saturday, June 17h in the big parking lot behind the Main Street parking lot on Artopee Way.
 For more information: Call Paulette Ross @p.ross 845-348-1767 or firstname.lastname@example.org.
 The deadline for artists to submit work is March 10.